Transferring Files to DeepThought¶

 This is not an exhaustive list - feel free to use whatever you wish that supports the SFTP protocol.

 Open WinSCP, enter deepthought.flinders.edu.au as the host to connect to, and click Login.
 You should have a screen that looks like this.

 The first time you connect up you will get a warning - this is fine, just click YES to continue on.

-A connection to Deep Thought will then be created - login using your FAN and password.
+A connection to Deep Thought will then be created.
 If all goes well, you will be treated to this screen: